VarunGaneshan/VSD_Intern_VM/README.md

 | 6.     | Current_State    | Intermediate     | 2 | Store the Current State|
 | 7.     | Next_State    | Intermediate     | 2 | Store the Next State|

+<p><b>Assumptions:</b></p>

+- Only one type product is present in the machine.
+- Each Product costs Rs.15.
+- Only Currency denominations are Rs.5 and Rs.10.

 <p><b>State Diagram:</b></p>

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/ce7754d3-e378-4a7d-8e55-8406f6ad9e39)
 </details>

+- Each state signifies the current amount which is inside the machine.
+- Ideal Vending machine here means that as shown in S1 to S0 (0/0,c=5) transaction,the machine should return the change when the user does not add the cost amount after waiting for a certain time.

 <details>
  <summary> Waveforms </summary>